-In ALSYMPCA, treatment with radium-223 dichloride increased the time to first SSE from 9.8 to 15.6 months (HR=0.658, p=0.00037, data on file).
+In ALSYMPCA, treatment with radium-223 dichloride increased the time to first SSE from 9.8 months to 15.6 months (HR 0.658, p=0.00037, data on file).

-The median SSE-FS in ALSYMPCA was 9.0 and 6.4 months with and without radium-223 dichloride, respectively (HR=0.685, p=0.00004).
-An ad-hoc analysis (data on file) in subjects who did not receive docetaxel prior to radium-223 dichloride indicated that the median duration of SSE-FS is preserved in this subgroup of 395 subjects (SSE-FS was 9.5 months with and 6.7 months without radium-223 dichloride).
+The median SSE-FS in ALSYMPCA was 9.0 and 6.4 months with and without radium-223 dichloride, respectively (HR = 0.685, p=0.00004).
+An ad hoc analysis (data on file) in subjects who did not receive docetaxel prior to radium-223 dichloride indicated that the median duration of SSE-FS is preserved in this subgroup of 395 subjects (SSE-FS was 9.5 months with and 6.7 months without radium-223 dichloride).

-The occurrence of SREs in breast cancer patients with bone metastases is associated with worse functional, physical and emotional status and a decreased overall QoL.(45,46) Prevention of SREs, is therefore, an important aim in the therapeutic management of these patients.
-Bone-targeted agents, such as bisphosphonates and denosumab, have been reported to delay the time to SRE and reduce the risk of developing SREs.
-In addition, they also reduced bone pain and showed an improvement in QoL.(32, 33,46,47,48,49) As per the American Society of Clinical Oncology treatment guidelines, they are both recommended in patients with breast cancer with evidence of bone metastases.(34)
+The occurrence of SREs in breast cancer patients with bone metastases is associated with worse functional, physical and emotional status and a decreased overall quality of life.(45,46) Prevention of SREs is, therefore, an important aim in the therapeutic management of these patients.
+Bone-targeted agents such as bisphosphonates and denosumab have been reported to delay the time to SRE and reduce the risk of developing SREs.
+In addition, they also reduced bone pain and showed an improvement in quality of life.(34,35,46,47,48,49) As per the American Society of Clinical Oncology treatment guidelines, they are both recommended in patients with breast cancer with evidence of bone metastases.(36)